Aldi to buy 400 Winn-Dixie, Harveys groceries in Southern US

 Aldi said the deal supports its long-term growth strategy in the U.S., where it expects to have 2,400 stores by the end of this year.
 The Winn-Dixie and Harveys supermarkets it’s acquiring are primarily in Alabama, Florida, Georgia, Louisiana and Mississippi.

-Aldi said it will convert some locations to its own brand and format, which cuts costs with features like lean inventories and self-bagging.
+Aldi said it will convert some locations to its own brand and format, which cuts costs with features like limited selection and self-bagging.
 But it will operate some stores under the Winn-Dixie and Harveys brands.

+Neil Saunders, an analyst with GlobalData Retail, said the deal is unusual for Aldi, which usually opens its own stores.
+He said it suggests Aldi wants to experiment with more traditional supermarkets that don’t follow its low-cost model.
+He also said Aldi’s deep pockets and efficient supply chain will make Southeastern’s stores more competitive.

+The deal comes amid wider consolidation in the grocery industry as customers increasingly defect to big box stores like Walmart.
+In the year ending June 30, Walmart controlled 25% of U.S. grocery sales, according to Numerator, a market research firm.
+Aldi controlled 2% while Southeastern Grocers controlled less than 1%.
+Aldi’s share had grown 0.2% since 2021, while Southeastern Grocers’ share was down 0.2%.

 Southeastern Grocers also plans to sell its 28 Fresco y Mas stores to Fresco Retail Group, an investment company, which will continue to operate them under the same brand.